Understanding Organisations, Management and Interprofessional Practice (L5096)

 You do this through examining the policy context, theory and research evidence on partnership and interprofessional practice, and applying these to a piece of work undertaken on your placement (which runs concurrently).

-Your weekly lectures in this module introduce relevant themes.
-You then meet with your study group (10-12 students) to examine the weekly theme in the context of formally presented examples of your own practice.
+Your lectures in this module introduce relevant themes., which you examine within your study group in the context of formally presented examples of your own practice.

 Teaching